The 7 Best Enneagram Books to Read in 2022

 ...well, there's more.

-If you like our take on how to become less of a terrible and more of a decent human being, feel free to sign up.
+I'm Chris, the guy who's responsible for everything you read on our site.
+We also write a bi-weekly newsletter about how to become less of a terrible and more of a decent human being.
+Feel free to sign up.